 The D2 is essentially a Garmin Epix 2 for aviators.
 Because of all the additions, the battery life is affected.
 For example, the Epix 2 has a battery life of 16 days, whereas the aviator version has a battery life of just 11 days (4 days always-on).
 Up to 42 hours, there is no difference.

-The battery life of the Marq Athlete is comparable to that of the Fenix 5 Plus.
-It has up to 12 days in smartwatch mode, up to 28 hours of continuous GPS use (ten more hours than the Fenix), up to nine continuous hours of continuous GPS use and up to 48 hours of continuous UltraTrac use.
+The battery life of the Marq Athlete is comparable to that of the the Epix.
+It has up to 6 days in smartwatch mode with always on display, up to 30 hours of continuous GPS use aand up to nine continuous hours of continuous GPS and music use.

 The battery life appears to be accurate based on our experience with the device, although there are some features that might seriously deplete the battery.
-Garmin warns that the SpO2 sensor will drain your battery life, and it really does.
+Garmin warns that some sensors will drain your battery life.
 Music may also drain the battery quickly, as we discovered with the Forerunner 245 Music.

 The Marq’s battery life will be enough if you’re only utilizing the sports tracking capabilities.
 Just keep in mind that certain elements, such as those we’ve just discussed, may have an effect.